 We will notify you either by phone, mail, or by email when the item is ready for pickup and will hold the item for five (5) days.

-You can temporarily freeze a hold and keep your place in the hold list when you are going away or otherwise unable to pick up it up.
+You can temporarily pause a hold and keep your place in the hold list when you are going away or otherwise unable to pick it up.
 Here’s how:

-Items that are Available or Ready for Pickup cannot be frozen.
+Items that are Available or Ready for Pickup cannot be put on Pause Hold.

 - Interlibrary Loans